-According to an AP-NORC survey conducted earlier this year, 19% of the population reported having lost a close friend or relative due to the coronavirus pandemic.
+According to an AP-NORC survey conducted in 2021, 19% of the population reported having lost a close friend or relative due to the coronavirus pandemic.
 To expand that statistic into numbers, more than 62 million people around the country have grieved – or are still grieving – the loss of a loved one.
 In 2003, a study was conducted to calculate the cost of lost productive work time among U.S. workers with depression.
 At the time researchers estimated the two-week prevalence of any depressive disorder in the U.S. workforce was 9.4%, with an estimated loss of 200 million workdays each year (through both absenteeism and presenteeism) at a cost to companies of $44 billion.

 If you take the figures from the 2003 study, double them to account for the 19% of the population who have lost a loved one to coronavirus, and adjust the figures for inflation since 2003 (+44%), the number of lost workdays increases to 400 million at a cost to companies of $126 billion.
 However, in most cases, grieving continues much longer than two weeks, so the real cost is likely much higher.